Understanding Altitude Indicators (Altimeters)

 radio frequency

 The equipment used to measure the altitude of an object above a fixed level (i.e., sea level) is known as an Altimeter.
 A major application is determining the height of an airplane flying above the earth to avoid obstacles such as mountains and other airplanes.
 Moreover, it’s advisable to fly at a high altitude due to the thinner air, which requires less fuel as it asserts less resistance.
 This optimal region can be found by knowing the altitude level.
+The Altimeter is used to measure altitude and is widely used in the avionics domain.
+This page explores methods to measure altitude, vendors and benefits of altitude indicator.

 There are two main methods to measure altitude: